waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Goal-Oriented Planning

 ## A. Primary Goal: Find the next town and challenge its Gym Leader
-*   **Hypothesis:** The path forward is south out of Violet City.
+*   **Hypothesis:** The path forward is south on Route 31.
 *   **Plan:**
-    1. Fully explore the southern section of Violet City to find the exit.
+    1. Fully explore Route 31 to find the connection to the main area.
-    2. Use my newly-fixed `find_reachable_unseen_tiles` tool to guide exploration.
+    2. Use my `find_reachable_unseen_tiles` and `exploration_strategist` tools once in the main area.
-    3. Interact with any NPCs in the area for clues.
+    3. Interact with any new NPCs for clues.

 # V. Future Plans & Ideas
 *   **Agent Idea:** Create an `exploration_strategist` agent that takes the output of `find_reachable_unseen_tiles` and suggests the most optimal tile to explore next based on current goals.
+*   **Agent Idea:** Create a `debugging_assistant` agent that can analyze faulty code and suggest fixes or debugging steps.